eltociear/website/documentation/2026-team/GGF-onboarding/02-Context/README.md

 2. "GGF redesigns the architecture so cooperation becomes rational, not suicidal."
 3. "We're building working prototypes, not writing manifestos."

+**For grant applications with maximum impact:**
+Combine all three validation sources:
+1. **Theory:** Architecture of the Open Hand (Part IV)
+2. **Science:** Nature Food article methodology
+3. **Authority:** G20 report statistics and policy alignment

+Example: "Recent peer-reviewed research (Nature Food, 2024) demonstrates that behavioral interventions require systemic economic mechanisms.
+The November 2025 G20 Global Inequality Report confirms that 83% of countries face high inequality driven by structural policy choices, recommending reforms that align with our approach..."

 **For academic partnerships:**
 Skim Nature Food article, note the methodology, be ready to discuss how Hearts currency operationalizes their findings.
+The G20 report adds policy relevance to the academic research.

 **For maintaining motivation:**
 Keep Vision 2050 handy.
-When municipal bureaucracy crushes your soul, remember: you're laying the groundwork for Phase I of a 25-year transformation.
+When municipal bureaucracy crushes your soul, remember: the G20 report shows the world is waking up to these problems.
+You're not fighting alone, and you're ahead of the curve.

 ---